 Timber Rattlesnake Habitat

 Rattlers are a species of venomous pit viper.
-They love steep slopes, rocky areas and abandoned quarries where they enjoy soaking up the heat.
+They love steep slopes, open rocky areas, and abandoned quarries, all places where they enjoy soaking up the heat.
 But you can also come across them in the woods, alerted to their presence by their distinctive warning rattle.

 “Timber rattlesnakes are generally found in deciduous forests in rugged terrain.
 In the summer, pregnant females seem to prefer open, rocky ledges where temperatures are higher, while the males and non-pregnant females seem to prefer cooler, thicker woods where the forest canopy is more closed.
 Dens are generally on open, steep, south-facing slopes with rock fissures or talus surrounded by hardwood forests.”